yan-xinyi/AKE/README.md

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.

 >Xinyi Yan, Yingyi Zhang, Chengzhi Zhang.
-Utilizing Cognitive Signals Generated during Human Reading to Enhance Keyphrase Extraction from Microblogs. *Information Processing and Management*, 2023, 175(8):(Under Review).
+Utilizing Cognitive Signals Generated during Human Reading to Enhance Keyphrase Extraction from Microblogs. *Information Processing and Management*, 2023 (Under Review).